 Additional safety measures in the workplace

-Even when your staff return to the workplace, it will not be a return to business as usual – at least, until a vaccine or effective treatments for COVID-19 are found.
+Even when your staff return to the workplace, it will not be a return to business as usual – despite a vaccine, individuals may have different comfort levels to returning to work.
 You need to be ready to implement a range of additional safety measures to ensure a safe workplace environment.

 Scale down meetings and events.
 It will be necessary to defer, hold virtually or scale back in-person events for some time.
 You may also need to reduce the frequency, duration and attendees of critical work meetings.